cubanmakers/oscillating_ventilator/README.md

 #### UK volunteers

 * Have 3D printed (filament) prototype
-* Trying to find academic to help test
+* Made contact with academic to help test

 ## Designs